 Your camper's health status will be checked informally each day.
-If there are any signs of illness, rash, elevated temperature, diarrhea, infection, or any contagious disease, etc. the parent enrolling adult or an authorized person will be called and required to pick up the camper within one hour.
+If there are any sign of illness, rash, high temperature, diarrhea, infection, or any contagious disease, etc. the parent enrolling adult or an authorized person will be called and required to pick up the camper within one hour.

 If a camper has head lice, their hair needs to be shampooed according to the directions given by a licensed medical professional.
-Staff will inspect the camper's head before they can return to the program.
+Staff will inspect the camper's head before they are allowed to return to the program.
 If any nits appear, the camper must be picked up immediately.